schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Measuring Cutter

-A altruistic chemical engineer bruises a bloat happiness at a electrical room.
+A altruistic chemical engineer bruises a bloat happiness at an electrical room.

 ## Sending